Code-Institute-Submissions/CI-MilestoneProjectTwo/README.md

 6. Test that an infoWindow is displayed when a marker is hovered over.
 7. Test that interpolation of data into infowindow content is displayed correctly
 8. Test that only one infowindow can be open at one time (open infowindows should close when another marker is hovered over).
+9. Test that the map has a suitable centering and zoom to be able to see all markers.

 ### Activities, Food & Drink, Accomodation sections
 1. Test responsiveness across devices to ensure the locations/ images are displayed neatly as per the bootstrap grid.